 At night everything suddenly became white.

-Furry covered them. (snow).
+The fluffy one covered them. (snow).

-Dropped out of the white cloud
+Fell out of a white cloud

-And she came into our arms.
+And she fell into our laps.

-This snow fluff
+This fluff of snow

-Silver.
-(Snowflake).
+Silver. (snowflake).

 The snow turned blue from the cold,